bscov/Group-3-Assignment-3/README.md

 ## Homework Assignment 3: Integer Programming Example---Algorithmic Redistricting
 Griffin Arnone, Anhua Cheng, & Bailey Scoville
 ## Objective
 Redistricting requires assigning each county to a district in a fair and equitable plan to ensure population balance (one-person-one-vote), district compactness, and equal representation across races within a state.
 The team aims to use integer programming to map voting districts in the state of Washington, where there are 39 counties and 10 legislative districts.
+A full discussion of the models and results are included in this [paper](https://github.com/bscov/Group-3-Assignment-3/blob/main/MSDS460_Group3_HomeworkAssignment3.pdf).
 ## Data
 - County adjacency data was pulled from the [National Bureau of Economic Research website](https://www.nber.org/research/data/county-adjacency)
 - County demographic data was pulled from the [United States Census Bureau website](https://www.census.gov/topics/population.html)